 ECONOMIC INJURY DISASTER LOANS (EIDLS)

-The US Small Business Administration’s (SBA) low-interest Economic Injury Disaster Loans (EIDLs) are available to small businesses unable to pay their operating expenses due to loss of revenue from the coronavirus.
-These loans are intended to provide working capital to help small businesses until normal operations resume.
-Small businesses can also apply for a $10,000 EIDL advance that does not have to be repaid.
-To download an application for an EIDL loan and a $10,000 advance, go to covid19relief.sba.gov.
+The US Small Business Administration (SBA) offers Economic Injury Disaster Loans (EIDLs) to small businesses unable to pay their operating expenses due to loss of revenue from the coronavirus.
+EIDL loans have a 3.75% interest rate, a 30-year maturity, and automatic deferment of payments for one year.
+To download an application for an EIDL loan, go to covid19relief.sba.gov.

 MAIN STREET LENDING PROGRAM